 BY PASTOR T. O. BANSO

 In the above passage, Jesus gave to the disciples the meaning of the parable of the sower He had told them earlier.
-My focus in this message is actually on verse 19: “But all too quickly the message is crowded out by the cares of this life, the lure of wealth, and the desire for nice things, so no crop is produced.”
-CROWDED!
-Another word for crowded is CONGESTED.
-And to be congested means to be OVERCROWDED.
+My focus in this message is actually on verse 19: “and the cares of this world, the deceitfulness of riches, and the desires for other things entering in choke the word, and it becomes unfruitful.”
+Choke the word!
+New Living Translation renders Mark 4:19 thus: “But all too quickly the message is crowded out by the worries of this life, the lure of wealth, and the desire for other things, so no fruit is produced.”
+As seen in this translation, choke means crowded out.
+Choke could also mean congest.
+And to be congested means to be crowded or overcrowded.

 There are people like this today whose lives are overcrowded with avoidable activities and concerns.
 Their diaries are fully booked with little or no breathing space.
 And that is one of the reasons they’re living an unproductive or unfruitful life.